Unified Diagnostic Services: Request Message

 Request messages are transmitted by a Client towards one or more Servers.

 Service Identifier (SID) is the first byte in each request message.

 Response Message

 Response messages are transmitted by Servers to a Client.

 The first byte in the response message is usually Response Service Identifier (RSID) value (with the exception of following responses to ReadDataByPeriodicIdentifier service).

 Positive Response Message

-If a server responds with a positive response message, it means that the server received the corresponding request message and executed actions requested by a client.

 Format of each positive response message is specific for the diagnostic service it relates to.